-As described in Notes 4 and 8 to the consolidated financial statements, the Company's intangible assets relating to intellectual property balance was \$21.7 million as of December 31, 2021.
+As described in Notes 4 and 8 to the consolidated financial statements, the Company's intangible assets relating to its intellectual property was \$21.7 million as of December 31, 2022.
 Management conducts an impairment test as of December 31 of each year, or more frequently if events or circumstances indicate that the carrying value of the intellectual property may be impaired.
-Potential impairment is identified by comparing the fair value of the intellectual property to its carrying value.
-Fair value is estimated by management using a discounted cash flow model.
-Management's cash flow projections included significant judgments and assumptions relating to weighted average cost of capital and the amount and timing of projected future cash flows.
+Potential impairment is identified by comparing the recoverable amount of the intellectual property to its carrying value.
+Value in use to the Company is estimated by management using a discounted cash flow model.
+Management's cash flow projections included significant judgments and assumptions relating to the weighted average cost of capital and the amount and timing of projected future cash flows.